expressjs/multer/README.md

 `fieldNestingDepth` | Max number of nesting levels for field names (e.g. `a[b][c]` has 2 levels) | Infinity `fieldArrayIndexLimit` | Max numeric array index accepted inside a field name (e.g. `a[3]` uses index 3) | Infinity

-The `parts` limit is triggered when busboy reaches the configured number of parts, not only after that number is exceeded.
-If you want to allow an exact number of fields and files, set `parts` to at least one more than that total.

 Specifying the limits can help protect your site against denial of service (DoS) attacks.

 ### `fileFilter`